 Contrary to common belief, most people don't make difficult decisions until they only have one option.
 Free will diminishes the closer you get to an event.
 It is only through diligent use of these three diamond edged tools – forethought, planning, and preparation - that people reclaim initiative and exercise true choice.

 It's difficult to know how to win a sale with a high degree of certainty.
 Most sales opportunities are competitive where a buyer is seriously considering more than one solution and all the contenders believe in their sides success.
-How to plan how to win a sale is a critical skill.
+Sales Planning that detais how to win a sales is a critical skill.
 The difference between failure and success is thinking.
 Forethought, planning and preparation are the tools of the thinker and the means of exercising free will.
 First, there has to be a dream, then a plan, and then the will to pursue it to the end.

 Article by Clive Miller